AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 All those fancy features you would get with more expensive models are not available here.
 You won’t get voice prompts and voice commands, app, multipoint Bluetooth pairing, etc.

-This is the end of our list of 10 best motorcycle helmet speakers, but we have a little extra for you.
+This is the end of our list of 11 best motorcycle helmet speakers in 2024, but we have a little extra for you.
 If you prefer a cleaner and more convenient solution, you can buy a Bluetooth-enabled motorcycle helmet with built-in speakers and mic instead of a Bluetooth motorcycle helmet speaker.
 If you opt for this solution, you will avoid all the installation hassle but you will have to spend more.

 1. ILM 953 Bluetooth-enabled Motorcycle Helmet